Mi Casa

 Once you are assigned to a patent practitioner, they will discuss your specific legal situation with you.
 Typically, the representation will be limited to a specific case and a defined timeframe or phase of patent prosecution.
 It is your responsibility to keep your application updated by notifying the administrator when your patent application is filed and providing the application number to continue receiving assistance.

-NO. Please do not share confidential details about your invention with the Patent Program or Mi Casa Resource Center®.
-Such information is not required to determine your eligibility for the program.
 The Patent Program only requires the following: 1.
-Title or name of the invention, 2.
-Inventor’s background related to the invention, and 3.
-A summary of the primary subject matter, each limited to 150 words.
+Title or name of the invention.
+2. Inventor's background related to the invention. and 3.
+A summary of the primary subject matter, each limited to 250 words.
 Providing general information about your invention (such as whether it involves hardware, software, a recipe, or a process) helps the administrator and/or attorney understand the foundation of your invention.

 The Patent Program invites all patent attorneys and agents who are registered and in good standing with the USPTO and covered by malpractice insurance to volunteer their services to support low-income inventors.
 Innovation is a key driver of economic growth and global competitiveness.
 Throughout history, from the invention of the wheel to the development of the internet, innovation has spurred the creation of new products, services, and industries, resulting in job creation, enhanced living standards, and generational wealth.